plicease/Archive-Libarchive-XS/README.md

 ## archive\_version\_number

-Return the libarchive version as an integer
+Return the libarchive version as an integer.

 ## archive\_version\_string

 Return the libarchive as a version.

+Returns a string value.

 # CONSTANTS